uilleann-pipe-tools/mandrels/README.md

 #### Standard STL Export
 1. Select a Body in the object tree (the one you modelled) and click **File -> Export**
-2. Select STL as the file type,
+2. Select STL as the file type

 #### Mesh Workbench
 To fine tune the mesh of the object, use the Mesh Design workbench to create a mesh and export it to an STL file.
+Files can become very large if you use very high precision facets.

+### Exporting for CNC Machining
+1. Select a Body in the object tree (the one you modelled) and click **File -> Export**
+2. Select STEP as the file type (or whatever format you require; there are many options)

 ## 3D Printing